-Interest and other income (expenses), net for the three months ended March 31, 2017 increased compared to the same period in 2016 mainly due to higher foreign exchange gains as a result of the Euro strengthening to the U.S. dollar.
+For the three and nine months ended September 30, 2017, interest and other income (expenses), net increased compared to the same periods in 2016 mainly due to higher foreign exchange gains as a result of the Euro strengthening to the U.S. dollar.